In a bid to expand its product portfolio, Canon India on Wednesday launched a new lineup of photo printers for Indian consumers starting at Rs 18,789.

-Unlike conventional designs, the G570 and G670 are not only a breeze to maintain, but also built to live through high print volume demands, the company said.
+Unlike conventional designs, the company said that the G570 and G670 are not only a breeze to maintain but also built to live through high print volume demands.

-The new G Series features 6 colour all dye ink tank system.
-Along with cyan, magenta, yellow and black these printers come with the new red and grey ink.
+The new G Series features 6 color dye ink tank system.
+Along with cyan, magenta, yellow and black, these printers come with the new red and grey ink.

-The addition of red ink supercharges photographs ranging from blood-red sunsets to automobiles in gleaming red, injecting an arterial intensity not possible with composite inks, the company said.
+The company said that adding red ink supercharges photographs ranging from blood-red sunsets to automobiles in gleaming red, injecting an arterial intensity not possible with composite inks.

-Grey ink ensures consistent monochromatic accuracy in print after print, while black ink adds contrast, enhancing subject focus as well as fore from background separation, it added.
+Grey ink ensures consistent monochromatic accuracy in print after print, while black ink adds contrast, enhancing subject focus and fore from background separation.

 The imagePROGRAF PRO-300 and PIXMA PRO-200 house Canon’s latest printing technologies to create professional photos and exhibition-ready prints up to A3+ sizes.

-The imagePROGRAF PRO-300 is equipped with the LUCIA PRO pigment ink system and Crystal-fidelity digital image processing workflow that ensures the highest retention of image quality from image capture to print.
+The imagePROGRAF PRO-300 is equipped with the LUCIA PRO pigment ink system and Crystal-fidelity digital image processing workflow, ensuring the highest image quality retention from image capture to print.